LakeinLove/Mage-The-Awakening/Mage The Awakening/Magic/Magic Concepts/Awakening/The Moros Awakening.md

 ---
 tags:
   - Awakening
+  - Moros
 ---
 _These are 2 example [[Awakening|Awakenings]] to the [[Moros]] path_

 Moros don’t reach for the Leaden Coin.
 They’re already carrying it.
 We all drag it through life.
 It’s the weight of everything precious and hateful that hums in our souls.
 In the best of deaths we use it to pay the Ferryman and free ourselves, growing light enough to travel across the Styx. \
 Moros leave their burdens in Stygia, paying Death’s toll without dying.
 Moros Awakening is an alchemical transformation that trades the Leaden Coin for the gold of a fearless life.

-It starts with the Death card’s message: unavoidable change.
+It starts with the Death card’s message: unavoidable change. \

 The bills pile up, and she can’t pay them.
 She’s an excellent watchmaker in a world where people tell the time on screens.
 She goes down the line, repairing old timepieces, resisting the temptation to turn her desk over and send a rain of gears and springs across her shabby shop. \
 Persisting, she reaches the last watch — perhaps the last one she’ll ever fix.
 It’s a curious piece, with no obvious manufacturer.
 She can’t even see tool marks on its brass and steel.

 On the other side of the world his father dies, and family savings sink into newly-revealed debts.
 At the funeral, monks burn his father’s portrait and tell him to let go, but after the bank forecloses he can’t stop loving and hating the man every day.
 He sees the burning picture on his ceiling at night. \